Leviticus 10 - The big points

-2) When we mourn the people who are judged by God we should be careful that we don’t give the impression that God made a mistake.
+2) When we mourn the people who have been judged by God, we should be careful that we don’t give the impression that God made a mistake.

 3) Sometimes our identity in Christ takes precedence over our other identities.
 Aaron was not able to remove the bodies of his sons because doing so would have made him unclean and unable to perform his role as priest before the people.

 The fire from heaven is back but this time it is rendering judgment and two people are dead.
 Now before you ask, “where’s the grace in that”?
 Let me ask you a question – what kind of sacrifice were Nadab and Abihu offering to God?
 Up to this point there were no instructions concerning the use of the censor so why were they using it?
 The Bible doesn’t say.
 But what it does say is very significant –

 Then the Lord spoke to Aaron, saying: “Do not drink wine or intoxicating drink, you, nor your sons with you, when you go into the tabernacle of meeting, lest you die.
 It shall be a statute forever throughout your generations, that you may distinguish between holy and unholy, and between unclean and clean, and that you may teach the children of Israel all the statutes which the Lord has spoken to them by the hand of Moses.”
 (Leviticus 10:9-11)